wormhole-foundation/wormhole/ethereum/ts-scripts/relayer/README.md

 If "useLastRun" is set to true in the contracts.json configuration file, the lastrun files from the deployment scripts will be used, rather than the deployed addresses of the contracts.json file.
 This allows you to easily run things like

 ```
-ENV=tilt ts-node ./ts-scripts/relayer/relayProvider/upgradeRelayProvider.ts && ts-node ./ts-scripts/relayer/mockIntegration/messageTest.ts
+ENV=tilt ts-node ./ts-scripts/relayer/deliveryProvider/upgradeDeliveryProvider.ts && ts-node ./ts-scripts/relayer/mockIntegration/messageTest.ts
 ```

 The ./shell directory contains shell scripts which combine commonly chained actions together.

-For example, ./shell/deployConfigureTest.sh will deploy the RelayProvider, CoreRelayer, and MockIntegration contracts.
+For example, ./shell/deployConfigureTest.sh will deploy the DeliveryProvider, WormholeRelayer, and MockIntegration contracts.
 Configure them all to point at eachother, and then run messageTest to test that everything worked.
 Note: useLastRun in contracts.json needs to be set to "true" in order for this script to work.